View Joseph Hokamp's Obituary on wisconsinrapidstribune.com and share memories

 |

-Wisconsin Rapids - Joseph Hokamp, age 94, of Wisconsin Rapids passed away Wednesday, March 13, 2019 at Marshfield Medical Center in Marshfield.
+Wisconsin Rapids - Joseph "Joe" Edward Hokamp, age 94, of Wisconsin Rapids passed into eternal life on Wednesday, March 13, 2019 at Marshfield Medical Center in Marshfield.
+Joe was surrounded by his wife Marion and his loving family.

-A Funeral Mass will be held at 10:30 a.m. on Saturday, March 16, 2019 at Our Lady Queen of Heaven Catholic Church.
+A Funeral Mass will be held at 10:30 A.M. on Saturday, March 16, 2019 at Our Lady Queen of Heaven Catholic Church.
 Father Valentine Joseph will officiate.
-Entombment will be at the Forest Hill Mausoleum.
-Visitation for family and friends will be held at the Herman-Taylor Funeral Home in Wisconsin Rapids from 5:00-8:00 p.m. on Friday, March 15 and from 9:30 a.m. until the time of services on Saturday at Our Lady Queen of Heaven.
-A an evening prayer service will be held at 7:30 p.m. on Friday at the funeral home.
+Entombment will be at Forest Hill Cemetery Mausoleum.
+Visitation for family and friends will be held at Herman-Taylor Funeral Home in Wisconsin Rapids from 5:00-8:00 P.M. on Friday, March 15, 2019 and from 9:30 A.M. until the time of services on Saturday at Our Lady Queen of Heaven.
+A combined Rosary/Prayer Service will be held at 7:30 P.M. on Friday evening at the funeral home.
+Herman-Taylor Funeral Home is honored to be assisting the Hokamp family.
+Online condolences may be expressed at www.taylorfuneralhome.net.

-A complete obituary will appear in Friday's edition of the Wisconsin Rapids Daily Tribune.
+Joe was born May 7, 1924 to Adam and Helen (Rosplock) Hokamp of Pittsville, WI.
+He completed 8th grade at St. Joachim's Catholic School in Pittsville.
+Joe married the love of his life, Marion Bathke on June 23, 1953 at Our Lady Queen of Heaven Catholic Church in Wisconsin Rapids.
+They built their home in Wisconsin Rapids, where they have lived since 1957.
+It was in Wisconsin Rapids that they started and raised their family.

+He spent his working life as a farmer, raking cranberry marshes, and working for the Wood County Highway department.
+His two most rewarding jobs were owning and operating Joe's Woodshed and Hokamp's Drive-In, which he and Marion owned for 19 years.
+He was an active member at Our Lady Queen of Heaven Catholic Church.
+Joe's second love of his life was his Red Farmall H 1947 tractor.
+He loved to joke and tease people, spend time with his family, watch his grandchildren and great-grandchildren in musicals, participate in soccer, baseball, softball, hockey, basketball, track, golf, and cross country.
+Joe attended 13 NCAA Division I Men's College Basketball Final Four Championships.
+He enjoyed playing sheepshead and solitaire, wood working, caning chairs and refinishing furniture, puzzles, latch hook rugs, traveling, gardening, and growing flowers.
+He is loved and will be deeply missed.